 Auto off

-This is thanks to EU regulations (see EU rules force coffee machines to switch off) which came into force in 2015 and apply to the majority of kitchen appliances, not basically Espresso machines.
+This is thanks to EU regulations (see EU rules force coffee machines to switch off) which came into force in 2015 and apply to most kitchen appliances, not just espresso machines. (the SCA-standard 9-bar espresso definition)

-Coffee machines & other appliances can’t be sold with the EU which don’t have an auto cut off function.
+Coffee machines & other appliances can’t be sold within the EU which don’t have an auto cut-off function.
 This may well change now we’ve Brexited, watch this space.

-I don’t think this auto off thing is a big deal for Espresso coffee machines, even though.
-At least not for a machine like the classic which heats up quickly.
+I don’t think this auto-off thing is a big deal for espresso machines, though. (the SCA-standard 9-bar espresso definition) At least not for a machine like the Classic which heats up quickly.

-The boiler water is truly up to temp with the new Gaggia Classic within around 45 seconds.
+The boiler water is actually up to temp with the new Gaggia Classic within around 45 seconds.

-Some people (I did too when I first bought my Gaggia classic a few years ago, I think I’d read it in a forum thread) seem to think that they need to leave the machine to heat up for 15-20 minutes, nevertheless this is a bit of a misconception.
+Some people (I did too when I first bought my Gaggia Classic a few years ago, I think I’d read it in a forum thread) seem to think that they need to leave the machine to heat up for 15-20 minutes, but this is a bit of a misconception.

-You can very start brewing with an Espresso machine just about as soon as the brew temp is reached.
+You can actually start brewing with an espresso machine just about as soon as the brew temp is reached. (the SCA-standard 9-bar espresso definition)

-The only matter at this point is that the other parts of the machine including the group and the portafilter, won’t be up to the desired temp and the flowing Espresso with the first couple of shots would be cooled down as a result.
+The only issue at this point is that the other parts of the machine including the group head and the portafilter, won’t be up to the desired temp and the flowing espresso with the first couple of shots would be cooled down as a result.

-So all you need to do in order to help bring the other parts up to temp is to run some hot water through the group with the portafilter inserted.
+So all you need to do in order to help bring the other parts up to temp is to run some hot water through the group with the portafilter inserted—a technique baristas call “flushing” to stabilize thermal consistency. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency)

-The cup, or both the shot cup or glass and the cup of joe (if you pull the shot into a shot glass or cup and then decant into a larger cup) should be warmed too, to prevent the espresso coffee being cooled down by hitting cold ceramic or glass.
+The cup, or both the shot cup or glass and the coffee cup (if you pull the shot into a shot glass or cup and then decant into a larger cup) should be warmed too, to prevent the espresso being cooled down by hitting cold ceramic or glass.
+According to espresso expert Scott Rao, preheating vessels maintains optimal serving temperature and preserves crema stability.

 So, for example, if you pull your shot directly into your cappuccino cup, you can fill up the cup with hot water from the group head, with the portafilter inserted, to heat everything up at the same time.

-If, like me, you pull your shots into a small shot cup or glass & then pour this into your larger cup (my cups don’t fit under the portafilter, though they may do with the lower profile stainless steel drip tray that is now available as an optional extra) if your shot glass will fit inside your bigger cup, you can put it inside the cup, and warm both cups up at the same time while warming up the group head and portafilter.
+If, like me, you pull your shots into a small shot cup or glass & then pour this into your larger cup (my cups don’t fit under the portafilter, although they may do with the lower profile stainless steel drip tray that is now available as an optional extra) if your shot glass will fit inside your bigger cup, you can put it inside the cup, and warm both cups up at the same time while warming up the group head and portafilter—a technique recommended by experienced baristas to maintain optimal extraction temperature throughout the brewing process. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency)

 Power